eduardomorcam/Java-Task-List/README.md

 #### Task Limitation

 To keep task management simple and effective, the application limits the maximum number of tasks to 10.
-If a user attempts to add a task beyond this limit, the existing tasks will be deleted and the new one will be created.
+If a user attempts to add a task beyond this limit, the user will have to choose which task he/she wants to overwrite..

 #### Add Tasks